jcame/MicrobiomeAnalyst_UCPH-FOOD/README.md

 # Introduction

 MILAF is a respository that contains multiple examples of microbiome data (previously published by FOOD-KU microbiome geeks) and analyses.
-We think  that with this repository we can provide the minimun set of tools needed to start and explore microbiome datasets within BSc and MSc projects at FOOD-KU and collaborators.
+We think  that with this repository we can provide the minimun/basic set of tools needed to start and explore microbiome datasets within BSc and MSc projects at FOOD-KU and collaborators.
 The key features of MILAF are:

     Alpha-Diversity analysis – observed species, Shannon index, Chao1 (incl. t-test, Kruskal-Wallis) Beta-diversity analysis – Phylogenetic and non-phylogenetic | weighted and unweighted distances (incl.
 ANOSIM, ADONIS, PERMANOVA, db-RDA)